ryanwebber/ryanwebber.github.io/content/_projects/popdoom.md

 agree that this doesn't look amazing.
 It looks okay-ish, and some elements of pop-art come through, but it's not quite right and stock DOOM is not the best fit for this style.

+### 06 - And Beyond...

-There are a couple of things I can think of that may improve this:
+There are a couple of things I can think we can improve the pop-art rendering:
  * Render DOOM at a higher resolution.
 This will help avoid smearing the individual pixels and dots together to create cleaner shading bands.
  * Use a different color palette.
 The DOOM palette is pretty dark and gritty, so it doesn't lend itself